marian-stanciulica/Foodybite/README.md

 #### Store User Preferences

-I decided to create a local representation of the user preferences locally to hide the `Codable` dependency from the domain model and hide all the complexity that can come with it.
-It's the same reasoning as for the `CoreData` local store above (hiding implementation details because clients don't care how the data is actually stored).
-This gives me the flexibility to change the actual implementation to better fit the new requirements (maybe moving user preferences in a `CoreData` store or choosing other way of persisting data).
+I decided to create a local representation of user preferences locally to hide the `Codable` dependency from the domain model and avoid all the complexity that may arise from it.
+It's the same reasoning as for the `CoreData` local store mentioned earlier (hiding implementation details because clients don't care how the data is actually stored).
+This gives me the flexibility to change the underlying implementation to better suit the new requirements (maybe moving user preferences in a `CoreData` store or choosing other way of persisting data).

 ### Location